I’m Not Going to Law School Because I’m Not Full of Shit

 The internet is an incredible tool.
 If you don’t believe me, look at the #MeToo movement.

 A two-word hashtag used to address the prevalence of sexual assault and harassment primarily in the workplace.
 Social activist, Tarana Burke, used the phrase to give people a glimpse of how widespread the problem really is.
-In fact, during the Golden Globes this month, actors and actresses banded together in full black attire to stand in solidarity of the #MeToo movement.
+In fact, during the Golden Globes this month, actors and actresses banded together in full black attire to stand in solidarity with the #MeToo movement.
 Oprah gave a breath-taking speech that reached the hearts of many, especially women, across the globe.

 My point, is that we are living in an era where our voices are being heard and our opinions matter increasingly.
 Although using a fancy law degree is one way to do it, there are infinite possibilities to advocate for social justice.